Biomedical Engineering and Master of Business Administration

-The Duquesne MBA/MS in Biomedical Engineering joint degree is offered cooperatively by the Palumbo-Donahue School of Business and the John G. Rangos Sr. School of Health Sciences.
+The Duquesne MBA/MS in Biomedical Engineering joint degree is offered cooperatively by the Palumbo-Donahue School of Business and the School of Science and Engineering.
 This dual-degree program will help prepare graduates to enter the fast-paced technology-based healthcare industry with a strong business acumen that will propel them into upper level managerial positions.

 A combined 74 credits for these two degrees, 32 credits for the M.S. in Biomedical Engineering and 42 credits for the MBA, is reduced to 65-68 credits through credit sharing.
 The MBA capstone course may be waived, if the MS-BME thesis/research requirement is fulfilled through a project with a corporate partner.